 The site is therefore required to be restored to its original condition in accordance with the 2017 planning permission and the single vertical well will be plugged and abandoned in accordance with regulatory requirements.

 A planning condition however restricts restoration works during the bird breeding season (in this case defined as February to August) owing to the proximity of the Misson Carr SSSI.
 The Council were informed that it would not be possible to undertake restoration works in time for the autumn/winter 2021 period and is therefore now expecting these works to commence in autumn 2022.

 Tinker Lane, near Barnby Moor and Blyth

-Drilling at the exploratory shale gas site off the A634 between Barnby Moor and Blyth (Planning Permission Ref: 1/16/00773/CDM) has been completed.
+Drilling at the exploratory shale gas site off the A634 between Barnby Moor and Blyth (Planning Permission Ref: 1/16/00773/CDM) was completed in January 2019.
+All drilling equipment was removed from the site with the exception of the well pad and the site entered into an evaluation phase.

-All drilling equipment has been removed from the site, but the well pad remains while evaluation takes place.
-IGas has released operational updates that confirm that a shale interval was encountered before penetrating the key Dinantian limestone geophysical marker, but the shales encountered did not include the primary target, the Bowland shale.
-IGas has also confirmed that the well has now been plugged and abandoned and preparations are being made to fully restore the site.
+IGas subsequently released operational updates that confirmed that a shale interval was encountered before penetrating the key Dinantian limestone geophysical marker, but the shales encountered did not include the primary target, the Bowland shale.